 Born at NS1 Labs, Orb is a new kind of observability platform that makes it easier for operators and developers to gain a deeper understanding of their networks, distributed applications, and traffic flows in real time.

 Orb integrates with your observability stack, providing dynamic orchestration of observability agents that extract business intelligence at the edge.
 The platform is completely open source, extensible, vendor neutral, and cloud native.

 Orb manages observability agents that collect network data from applications, systems, and edge locations (VMs, containers, servers) in real time.
-An agent acts as a sensor installed next to a data source so it can summarize, analyze, and collect information.
+An agent acts as a sensor installed next to a data source so it can collect, analyze, and summarize information.
 You run agents on your edge locations and orchestrate them via the control plane.

-While ingesting a high volume of information-dense data streams, the agents translate this information to deliver consumable, actionable data sets.
-Developers and network operators can view this data locally at the edge via the agent's command-line interface and globally in a central database via a standard dashboard tool (such as Grafana).
+While ingesting a high volume of information-dense data streams, the agents translate this information to deliver consumable, actionable datasets.
+Developers and network operators can view this data locally at the edge via the agent's command-line interface (CLI) and globally in a central database via a standard dashboard tool, such as Grafana.